ombaviskar18/Somania_Minihub/Somania-agent/query.md

 - Guide users through basic operations

 For the next level of blockchain interaction, consider:
-1. Learn more about Move smart contracts with the [Your First Move Module Guide at Somania .dev](https://Somania .dev/en/build/guides/first-move-module), perhaps build a custom Move modules to interact with?
+1. Learn more about Move smart contracts with the [Your First Move Module Guide at Somnia .dev](https://Somnia .dev/en/build/guides/first-move-module), perhaps build a custom Move modules to interact with?
-2. Explore the [Somania SDK documentation](https://Somania .dev/en/build/sdks), perhaps try building an agent in a different language and contribute to this open source project?
+2. Explore the [Somnia SDK documentation](https://Somnia .dev/en/build/sdks), perhaps try building an agent in a different language and contribute to this open source project?
-3. Join the [Somania Discord](https://discord.gg/Somania labs) to connect with other developers.
+3. Join the [Somnia Discord](https://discord.gg/Somnia labs) to connect with other developers.
 4. Let us know you enjoyed this content, tag us and post your experience and thoughts on social media!

 Some ideas for extending this agent: